valentinvogt/npde-summary/chapters/11.typ

 that.
 Moreover the flux has to reproduce physical solution in the sense explained above when studying two possible solutions for the Riemann problem.

-The final flux introduced, which solves these problems, is the Godunov Flux
+The final flux introduced, which solves these problems, is the Godunov Flux.

 #definition(number: "11.3.4.33", "Godunov Flux")[
   $ F_(G D) (v , w) = cases(delim: "{", min_(v lt.eq u lt.eq w) f (u) quad  upright("if ") v < w, max_(w lt.eq u lt.eq v) f (u) quad upright("if ") v gt.eq w ,) $